lfeutre/lmud/README.md

 ## Getting Started

 ErlyMUD expects that you have Erlang 17 and rebar installed.
-Once you have that taken care of, following these steps:
+Once you have that taken care of, follow these steps:

   1. Download the latest: